 Ken Kunisaki, the University of Minnesota presented lung results since the beginning of the sub-study, which compared the changes in lung function in groups where the HAART scheme is immediate or delayed.

-Chronic obstructive pulmonary disease (COPD) is an emerging comorbidity related to HIV infection, recorded Kunisaki, as the background.
-Observational studies have shown that people with HIV are at risk for COPD, but there are conflicting data on whether the ART be associated with increased risk or not.
-The underlying mechanisms are unclear and meanwhile, may be related to chronic inflammation, increased risk of pneumonia and other lung infections, as well as changes in pulmonary microbiota and perhaps the action of antiretroviral drugs, he said.
+Chronic obstructive pulmonary disease (COPD) is an emerging comorbidity related to HIV infection, Kunisaki noted, as background.
+Observational studies have shown that people with HIV are at increased risk for COPD, but there is conflicting evidence as to whether ART is associated with increased risk or not.
+The underlying mechanisms are unclear and, in the meantime, may be related to chronic inflammation, increased risk of pneumonia and other lung infections, as well as changes in the pulmonary microbiota and, perhaps, antiretroviral activity, he said.

-In this substudy, participants had spirometry done online and, thereafter, annually.
+In this substudy, participants had spirometry done online and thereafter annually.
 Spirometry is used to assess lung function by measuring the amount of inhaled and exhaled air.
-The main outcome measure for this analysis was the change in forced expiratory volume, ie the amount of air a person can breathe in one second (VEF1).
-VEF1 generally has the ability to peaks around 25 years of age and then decreases over time; a level below 30% of the maximum is considered disabling.
+The main measure for this analysis was the change in forced expiratory volume, ie the amount of air a person can blow in the first second (VEF1).
+VEF1 generally has the capacity peaks around the 25 years of age and then decreases over time; a level below 30% of the maximum is considered disabling.
 The results were stratified by smoking.

 This substudy included 518 people randomized to the early group of immediate ART and 508 in the deferred group starting ART.
 The distribution of participants in the substudy differed from the study as a whole, with about 30% in Africa and Europe, 19% in South America, and about 10% in Asia and the US.
 About 70% were male and the average age was 36 years.
 About 60% had never smoked, 28% were smokers and 11% were former smokers.

-During a mean follow-up period of 2,0 years, the slope of VEF1 showed "Absolutely no difference" between the arms of the immediate treatment group and delayed start of ART for both smokers and non-smokers, demonstrated Kunisaki.
+During an average follow-up period of 2,0 years, the slope of the VEF1 showed "Absolutely no difference" between the arms of the immediate treatment group and delayed start of ART for both smokers and non-smokers, demonstrated Kunisaki.

-Among smokers, the VEF1 fell -34 ml / year in the immediate ART group and -31 ml / year in the deferred group, a difference that was not statistically significant (p = 0,83).
-There was also no significant difference between treatment arms among non-smokers, -29 vs -22 ml / year, respectively (p = 0,56) - though smokers have shown larger declines than non-smokers, in both study arms
+Among smokers, VEF1 fell by -34 ml / yr in the immediate ART group and by -31 ml / yr in the deferred group, a difference that was not statistically significant (p = 0,83).
+There was also no significant difference between treatment arms among nonsmokers, -29 vs -22 ml / year, respectively (p = 0,56) - although smokers demonstrated falls greater than nonsmokers in both arms of the study

 Finally, Richard Price, the University of California, San Francisco, presented the findings on behalf of the sub START child neurology which analyzed the evolution in performance between 592 random participants to start immediate or deferred ART